NodeDiver/subscriptn-simple/README.md

     - Smooth animations and hover effects
     - Proper keyboard navigation and accessibility
     - Responsive design for all screen sizes
-- **Result**: *Complete user registration system now allows new users to create accounts, and the beautiful dropdown menu provides a much cleaner, more professional user interface with all navigation options easily accessible.*
+- **Result**: *Complete user registration system now allows new users to create accounts, and the beautiful dropdown menu provides a much cleaner, more professional user interface with all navigation options easily accessible.
+Bitcoin Connect button and enhanced theme switcher are now neatly organized in the dropdown menu.*
 - **Plan for next session**: *Continue with NWC integration and additional subscription management features.*

 ### 2025-07-15: Light/Dark Mode Toggle - Complete Application Overhaul